jamesshore/quixote/docs/QElement.md

 Stability: 2 - Unstable
 ```

 These properties include padding and borders (if any), but not margins.
+They can also be "not rendered" if the element has the `display: none` property or if the element isn't in the DOM.
+(For more exact rendering assertions, use the [element rendering](#element-rendering) assertions below.)

 * `element.top (`[`PositionDescriptor`](PositionDescriptor.md)`)` The top edge of the element.
 * `element.right (`[`PositionDescriptor`](PositionDescriptor.md)`)` The right edge of the element.